nikskubak/StartApp/README.md

 This is the Android skeleton project that I use when I start a new project.
 It built on Kotlin with ViewModel, DataBinding, Coroutines, Dagger 2, Room Persistence and Retrofit.
 I think this skeleton project can help you minimize your time for setup and build templating code.
 Start your app with this project!
 ## Architecture
 StartApp uses MVVM architecture pattern with repositories.
-Base of MVVM are ViewModel, DataBinding and LiveData from [Arch Components](https://developer.android.com/topic/libraries/architecture)
+Base of MVVM is ViewModel, DataBinding and LiveData from [Arch Components](https://developer.android.com/topic/libraries/architecture)

 ## Repositories
 Several reason why: